prk68/QMSAccessiblity_2014/README.md

-This is a repo for a starter appliation for a Quqlity Management System accessibility application.
-Just download and install and you have a good foundation for building application.
+This is a repo for a starter appliation for a Quality Management System accessibility application.
+Just download and install and you are ready to manager your enterprise quality management documents :).

 ## Installation
 1. Download the repository